tuan188/MGiGen/README.md

 ```

 ### 1.3.
 Detail Template:

-The Detail Template shows item details in a UITableView.
+The Detail Template shows details of a object in a UITableView.

 Copy the model to the pasteboard then run the command: